luapower/fs/fs.md

   * utf8 filenames on all platforms
   * symlinks and hard links on all platforms
   * memory mapping on all platforms
-  * unified error codes for recoverable error cases
+  * some error code unification for common error cases
   * cdata buffer-based I/O
-  * platform-specific extra-functionality fully exposed
+  * platform-specific functionality exposed

 ## API